 The 2018 drill program consisted of 960 meters (8 holes) of core and 3,972 (34 holes) meters of reverse circulation ("RC") drilling.
 The RC program included infill drilling in Esperança Center, and Esperança South and broader definition drilling in Esperança East.
-The 2018 program also identified two new gold bearing mineralization areas the 2018 New Discovery Zone ("NDZ") and the 2018 Upper Conglomerate Zone ("UCZ").
+The 2018 program also identified two new gold bearing mineralization areas.
 Both of these areas require more exploration work.